-On discovering Hip Hop and House, I just wanted to hear as much of the music as I could, but living in a small village and the nearest good record shop over 20 miles way in Newcastle it was left to the radio to fill the void, so I used to wait patiently with a finger on the pause button for any show that might play this new music, always trying to segue the mix together sometimes re-editing or re-recording the tapes so the music was in the right order, these tapes were then put in my ghettoblaster, which was a lovely red colour and had a strap on it so I used to carry it on my back, crank up the volume to full and LL Cool J, the Beastie Boys or Farley Jackmaster Funk proceeded to shake the walls of the bus stop where we all hung out, the equivalent now is two teenagers listening to a terrible quality YouTube rip on their tin pot phone speakers.
+On discovering hip hop and house, I just wanted to listen to as much of the new music as I could, but living in a small village and the nearest good record shop over 20 miles way in Newcastle it was left to the radio to fill the void, so I used to wait patiently with a finger on the pause button for any show that might play this new music, always trying to segue the mix together sometimes re-editing or re-recording the tapes so the music was in the right order.

-After leaving school and affording to buy actual records things progressed from the high life of the bus stop to making tapes for our cars to listen to as we travelled to clubs to experience this burgeoning scene, then Cd’s were burned with compilations of all different genres of music that came out of this scene like Acid Jazz to Street Soul, then at some point like millions of young people across the U.K. at this time twin decks were purchased and dreams of becoming a DJ, in reality just another source of mixtape creation, this time in more creative ways and more genres of music used as I got more interested in Jazz and then new genres of Trip Hop, Jungle and Big Beat were added to the mix.
+After leaving school and affording to buy actual records things progressed from the high life of the bus stop to making tapes for our cars to listen to as we travelled to clubs to experience this burgeoning scene, then cd’s were burned with compilations of all different genres of music that came out of this scene like Acid Jazz to Street Soul, then at some point like millions of young people across the U.K. at this time twin decks were purchased and dreams of becoming a DJ, in reality just another source of mixtape creation, this time in more creative ways and more genres of music used as I got more interested in jazz and then new genres of trip hop, jungle and what the media named big beat were added to the mix.

-Never has it been easier to make a mixtape, never have we had so much music to choose from, never has it been cheaper, never has it been easier to share with people, but take me back to that bus stop any day, I honestly got more reaction and enjoyment from ten people digging hearing tracks for the first time played by me, five bus stop classics shared on the last question here.
+Never has it been easier to make a mixtape, never have we had so much music to choose from, never has it been cheaper, never has it been easier to share with people, but take me back to that bus stop any day, I honestly got more reaction and enjoyment from ten people digging hearing those tracks for the first time played by me, check out five of the bus stop classics shared on the last question.

 5/ What Made You Go Online And Search About Music Curation?

-I’m always online looking for new ways to share my series of ‘What is Soul’ playlists, they’ve been going a few years and quite proud of them, I’ve personally discovered tons of new music in the act of putting them together and just want to share the finds with others, so just really stumbled into Music to one day when looking for somewhere to post my lists.
+I was always online looking for new ways to share my playlists I've been creating them for a few years now and quite proud of some of them, I’ve personally discovered tons of new music in the act of putting them together and just want to share the discovery's with others, so just really stumbled into Musicto to one day when looking for somewhere to post my lists.

 6/ Tell us about the name of your Playlist - where did that come from?

-Music to Shake A Hoof, as explained in my bio, came from a friends comment ‘I’d shake a hoof to that’ I’d heard it said before but in this context it was instantly recognisable as meaning to dance and that is what the list is all about, looking for new dance music, doesn’t matter what genre, It’s just got to have a groove to make you shake that hoof.
+Music to Shake a Hoof, came from a friends comment ‘I’d shake a hoof to that’ I’d heard it said before but in this context it was instantly recognisable as meaning to dance and that is what the list is all about, looking for new dance music, doesn’t matter what genre, It’s just got to have a groove to make you shake that hoof.

 7/ What does a track have to have to make it onto your list, is there something special that you look for?

-Although I appreciate all genres of music, we all have a preference, for me that’s Soul music and then all the genres that spawned from it, Funk, Disco, Rap and House, so essentially it’s got to be soulful and funky and make you shake a hoof on the dancefloor.
+Although I appreciate all genres of music, we all have a preference, for me that’s soul music and then all the genres that spawned from it, reggae, funk, disco, rap and house, so essentially it’s got to be soulful and funky and make you shake a hoof on the dancefloor.

 8/ What can an artist do in their track submission to your list to ensure that you'll listen to their track?